 From Cape Town, travel along the N1 highway until you get to Worcester, via the Huguenot tunnel.
 Don’t forget the toll fees for the tunnel.
 Take the Robertson turnoff on the N1 highway to the right and follow the directional boards to Robertson through Worcester via the R60.

-Once you enter Robertson, turn left into Paul Kruger Street then left into Paddy Street.
+Once you enter Robertson, turn left into Paul Kruger Street (just before KFC) then left into Paddy Street.
 Drive over a few speed bumps until you get to a dirt road.
 Follow the dirt road, through a mountain pass, until you get to the Dassiehoek 1 overnight hut on your left hand side.
 The condition of the dirt road is good and you will easily be able to get there in a normal sedan vehicle.